Why is my boiler leaking water? Common causes

 What should I do?

-Call your engineer to return to your home and fix the leak.
-In the unlikely event that you previously hired an unregistered engineer to install your boiler, call a registered one and get them to come and fix the leak.
+If you’re having this problem, call your engineer to return to your home and fix the leak.
+In the unlikely event that you previously hired an unregistered engineer to install your boiler, call a Gas Safe registered engineer and get them to come and fix the leak.

 Can I use my boiler if it’s leaking?